 try to avoid noise and bright lights

-get enough sleep – tiredness can make symptoms worse
+try to get enough sleep – tiredness can make symptoms worse

 start to go for walks outside as soon as possible – it may help to have someone with you to steady you until you become confident